ShreyasPatil14/telltale-preprocess/README.md

 # telltale-preprocess
 A lightweight, frontend only, non-AI preprocessing pipeline for detecting, cropping and enhancing dashboard icons from images using JavaScript and the Canvas API.

-This documentation showcases a frontend image preprocessing pipeline Ibuilt during my tenure as a GAT as JCB.
+This documentation showcases a frontend image preprocessing pipeline I built during my tenure as a GAT as JCB.

 ## 📌 Objectives

-- Design a *lightweight, frontend-only image preprocessing pipeline* using JavaScript and Canvas API
+- Design a *lightweight, frontend-only, non-AI image preprocessing pipeline* for Red, Green, Blue and Orange/Amber color icons using JavaScript and Canvas API
 - Detect and crop relevant regions of dashboard icons from raw images
 - Remove background noise to generate cleaner input for prediction systems
 - Improve the performance and accuracy of downstream AI or rule-based models